Marie-Hélène Peugeot-Roncoroni: Career

 Peugeot-Roncoroni started her career in an accounting firm.

 She later joined her family business, Peugeot, where she worked in "corporate finance, industrial relations and human resources".
-She served on the Supervisory Board of PSA Peugeot Citroën from 1999 to 2014.
-She has served as its Vice Chairman since 2014.
-She also serves on the Board of Directors of Société Foncière Financières et de Participations, the family investment company.
-Additionally, she serves as the Chief Operating Officer and Director of Etablissements Peugeot Frères, a Peugeot investment firm.
-She also serves on the Board of Directors of Simante SL.
+She is on the Supervisory Board of PSA Peugeot Citroën from 1999 to 2014.
+She has been its Vice Chairman since 2014.
+She also is on the Board of Directors of Société Foncière Financières et de Participations, the family investment company.
+Additionally, she is the Chief Operating Officer and Director of Etablissements Peugeot Frères, a Peugeot investment firm.
+She also is on the Board of Directors of Simante SL.

-She served on the Board of Directors of ONET S.A, a waste management and pest repellant company headquartered in Marseille.
-She also serves on the Boards of the Assurances Mutuelles de France, the French insurance company for civil servants, and ESSO, the French subsidiary of ExxonMobil.
+She wason the Board of Directors of ONET S.A, a waste management and pest repellant company headquartered in Marseille.
+She also was on the Boards of the Assurances Mutuelles de France, the French insurance company for civil servants, and ESSO, the French subsidiary of ExxonMobil.

 Philanthropy

-She serves on the board of trustees of the Institut Diderot, a French think tank.
+She is on the board of trustees of the Institut Diderot, a French think tank.